 Can I Give My Dog Bread?
 Answer: Occasionally

-Nothing in bread is actually considered poisonous.
-It can be a wonderful snack if given in small amounts, so you don’t have to worry if your dog has gorged on a few dinner rolls while you were gone.
-Of course, if you know your dog is intolerant to gluten then never give your K9 any bread.
+Bread is basically filler but, at the same time, nothing in it is actually considered poisonous.
+It can be an occasional snack if given in small amounts.
+Of course, if you know your dog is intolerant to gluten then never give your canine any bread.

 Why Bread is Bad

-Diet plays an important role in a dog’s well-being.
-Bread is exceptionally high in carbohydrates and too much of it can cause your dog to pack on the pounds.
-It isn’t deadly for your dog to gain some weight,however because of their size, a little bit of weight can be very unhealthy.
+Obviously, a healthy diet plays an important role in your dog’s well-being.
+Bread is exceptionally high in carbohydrates and too much of it can cause your best buddy to pack on the pounds.
+Much like humans, many pets nowadays are packing on too many pounds which is generally unhealthy.